LOUISSong01/glassdoorscraper/README.md

 sort.py
 - this code sorts the csv file using a specified attribute

+NA.py
+- produces a csv file that only contains companies from USA and Canada.

 meta.csv
 - read this to understand each columns of scraped data